Nikola Lončar

 Nikola Lončar (Serbian Cyrillic: Никола Лончар; born May 31, 1972) is a Serbian former professional basketball player.
 He also holds Spanish citizenship.

 Professional career

-Lončar started his career at Partizan, making his professional debut in 1989.
+Lončar started his career at Radnički Kragujevac and later joined Partizan, making his professional debut in 1989.
 With Partizan, he won the Euroleague in 1992.
 Lončar also played for Real Madrid, Cagiva Varese, PSG Racing, Maccabi Tel Aviv, Joventut Badalona, Zucchetti Montecatini, Breogán, Estudiantes and Armani Jeans Milano.

 National team career

 Lončar was a member of the Yugoslav national team at four major tournaments during the 1990s.
 He took silver medal at the 1996 Summer Olympics in Atlanta, United States, gold medal at the 1998 FIBA World Championship in Greece, and two FIBA European Championship medals (gold in 1997 and bronze in 1999).

 Post-playing career

 After ending his basketball playing career in 2006, Lončar began working on Spanish television as a studio analyst for the NBA coverage on Movistar+ platform.

 In October 2015, Lončar became the president of Kragujevački Radnički.

 In March 2018, Lončar was named a sports director of Partizan NIS.
 In February 2021, Partizan parted ways with Lončar.
 Afterwards, he joined staff of Kragujevac-based club Radnički 1950.